Al Soor Specialist Clinic

 • It is not a weakness or character flaw but a health condition.

-• Treatment may include counseling (psychotherapy), medication, lifestyle changes, or a combination.
+• Treatment may include counseling (psychotherapy), medication, lifestyle modifications, or a combination of these approaches.

 • You are not alone, and help is available.